fabiangunzinger/causal-inference-notes/chapters/super_population.md

 Y_i = W_iY_i(1) + (1 - W_i)Y_i(0)
 $$ {#eq-yi}

+- Individual causal effects ...

 **Estimand**

+- We are generally interested in the effect of a universal policy -- a comparison between a state of the world where everyone is exposed to the treatment and one where nobody is.
+Also, while we can capture the difference between these two states of the world in many different ways, we typically focus on the difference in average outcomes.

+- Hence, the estimand of interest (the theoretical quantity we try to estimate) is:

+$$
+\tau = \bar{Y}(1) - \bar{Y}(0),
+$$

+  where ...

+**Identification**

 - ...
 Randomisation solves selection bias problem and allows us to identify treatment effect

-**Identification**
+- Use content from outcomes (expectations and show how randomisation eliminates selection bias)

 - Randomisation
 - SUTVA